Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 If you were to follow (it is closed to the public) the stairway up to the combles, the attic, you would come to an indoor drawbridge that once protected an unusual venue: a private convent for nuns.

-When Henri III (son of Henri II and Catherine) was murdered (after having ordered the murder of the Duc de Guise if you recall), his pious wife, Louise of Lorraine, decided to mourn at Chenonceau.
+When Henri III was murdered (after having ordered the murder of the Duc de Guise, if you recall), his pious wife, Louise of Lorraine, decided to mourn at Chenonceau.

 Not all of Chenonceau's mysteries are that old: the chateau played a secret role as recently as World War II.